-The Freedom of Information Act ("FOIA") requests received by the Department are often a mixture of complex subject matters regarding foreign government relations, diplomacy, terrorism, armed conflicts, and security; they can require searches of the Department's many domestic offices and more than 270 diplomatic missions worldwide.
-In many of these cases, searches locate voluminous amounts of records, often containing highly classified or otherwise sensitive information that must be reviewed by subject matter experts within the Department as well as other U.S. Government agencies or foreign governments before any information can be released to the requester.
+The Freedom of Information Act (FOIA) requests received by the Department are often a mixture of complex subject matters regarding foreign government relations, diplomacy, terrorism, armed conflicts, and security; they can require searches of the Department's many domestic offices and more than 270 diplomatic missions worldwide.
+For many of these requests, searches locate voluminous amounts of records, often containing highly classified or otherwise sensitive information that must be reviewed by subject matter experts within the Department as well as other U.S. Government agencies or consultation with foreign governments before any information can be released to the requester.
 These reviews are required to determine whether the release of the information could harm U.S. national security, damage relations with foreign governments, or reveal other sensitive information.

 The Department makes every effort to respond to FOIA requests within the statutory response period.
-To implement its statutory responsibilities under the FOIA, the Department has established a centralized and comprehensive FOIA program, in which a single office, the Office of Information Programs and Services ("A/GIS/IPS"), receives and coordinates the processing of the majority of the FOIA requests made to the Department.
-Only two other offices, the Law Enforcement Liaison Division within the Directorate of Passport Services and the Office of Inspector General, are authorized to accept FOIA requests submitted to the Department.
-However, the processing of most first-party requests may be tasked to a decentralized component of the Department for a direct reply to the requester.
+To implement its statutory responsibilities under the FOIA, the Department has established a centralized and comprehensive FOIA program, in which a single office, the Information Access Programs Directorate (A/SKS/IAP), receives and coordinates the processing of the majority of the FOIA requests made to the Department.
+Only two other offices, the Law Enforcement Liaison Division within the Directorate of Passport Services and the Office of Inspector General, are authorized to accept FOIA requests may be tasked to a decentralized component of the Department for a direct reply to the requester.

-During this reporting period (March 2023 to March 2024), the Department continued its efforts to build its FOIA program to decrease the FOIA backlog and keep up with incoming requests.
+During this reporting period (March 2024 to March 2025), the Department continued its efforts to build its FOIA program to decrease the FOIA backlog and keep up with incoming requests.